LearningWell/fp-session/README.md

 ## How to run

 First: `npm install`.
-Then, you need to host the `index.html` with any http server.
+Then, you'll need to host the `index.html` with any http server.
 If you got python (>= 2.0) installed, just execute `npm start` which will host the file with the built in http server in python.
+When the server is up and running, navigate to `http://localhost:3000` (or whatever port you hosted it on).